dentar99/PyYaesu757GXCatOnlyWiFi/README.md

 The FT757-GX speaks at one speed: 4800 baud.
 Use stty or some such to set your port speed before starting the program.

+This program differs from the non-WiFi version in that it attaches to a host/port on TCP/IP, which accepts and relays to serial, presumably a Pi or Arduino on your network, whose TX/GND/5V pins are hooked to said TIL111 serial interface.

 The connector on the back of the YAESU FT-757GX is called a 3-pin JST-XH with 2.54mm pitch